Alumni Relations and Volunteer USI

 Veteran, Military and Family Resource Center -- VMFRC assists students with applying for and utilizing Department of Veterans Affairs education benefits.
 Assistance is available to all prospective and enrolled USI students who are veterans, servicepersons, dependents, survivors of veterans, and other eligible persons to keep them informed of available veterans' programs, from education, personal counseling on a variety of topics, to job placement organizations.
 VMFRC is an active participant in community activities, hosts the Brock Babb 324 American Legion Post, and organizes job fairs and other outreach initiatives.

 This is the certifying office for the enrollment of persons training under the veterans' programs.
 All veterans, servicepersons, dependents, and survivors of veterans, and anyone else who may be eligible for veterans' assistance should contact this office.
 Students receiving Veterans Affairs education benefits must make contact with this office each semester to begin or continue their certification of enrollment process to the Veterans Affairs Regional Office.
+Veterans who have registered with the Veteran, Military and Family Resource Center are eligible to register early; they are permitted to register for classes at noon on the first day of Priority Registration.

 Staff provide outreach, counseling, and academic assistance referral for veterans and servicepersons throughout the academic year.